rhsgsa/hybrid-cloud-coolstore/f5/README.md

 done
 ```

-If you see this error it means you need to authenticate 'vesctl' to F5 XC.
+If you see the following error it means you need to authenticate 'vesctl' to F5 XC.
 To do this fetch an API token from the F5 XC Console and configure 'vesctl', as described above.

 ```
 Error: Error constructing configapi.APIClient: Neither hw-key nor cert/key nor non-empty p12 bundle/password provided